sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 Imagine the audience for this story is the inner children of all the players.
 What evokes the feelings we had when we were children playing pretend?
-Can you remember being 11 years old and watching a great Steven Spielberg movie?
-Or maybe a crappy Sam Raimi movie?
+Can you remember being 11 years old and watching a spectacular Steven Spielberg movie?
+Or maybe a cheap-but-awesome Sam Raimi movie?

 You are going to collaborate with all the other players to make this story, so when you add your parts, think of what will give your friends around the